KaiJayaram/Starcraft-Replay-Scanner/README.md

 # Starcraft-Replay-Scanner
 A Daemon that scans for new starcraft 2 replays and uploads them to a csv file based on user specified input

+# CSV output
+The result is output to a csv file with the following format: date,map,your name,opponents name,your race,opponents race,win,game length,details

+Everything except details is autofilled (details is for you to list any notes you might have about the game)
 # Installation
 Run the install script (.bat file for windows)